Is this program right for you?

 Q: Am I able to complete the entire program online?

-A: No. All courses take place in classrooms at our New Westminster and Victoria campuses.
+A: No. All courses take place in classrooms at our New Westminster campuses

 Q: I need to miss part of my course.
 What should I do?

 A: If you are unable to attend due to extenuating circumstances, we recommend submitting an appeal to firstname.lastname@example.org explaining the reason.
 Participants may then transfer to another class where they will be required to attend the entire course on the new dates to receive credit.

 Otherwise, our policy for continuing studies courses is:

 a) If a student withdraws 7 calendar days prior to the beginning of the course they receive a 100% refund;